-I often hear this question from patients.
+Certain patients have consistent bad experiences from a past general anesthetic.
 A previous anesthetic left them somnolent all day after surgery, and/or they felt sleepy or ill for days after a previous surgery.
 They wonder if they are at increased risk for anesthesia, if something went wrong in their past anesthetics, and whether they can do about it.

 Whenever a patient tells me they’ve been very sensitive to anesthesia in the past, they’re always right.
 The good news for patients is: you probably can do something to help yourself in the future.